SongxiangT/Research-Summarizer-/README.md

 This project allows users to fetch research articles from Google Scholar, summarize their abstracts using OpenAI's GPT model, and generate tabulated summaries in a user-defined language.
 The first aim is to break down the language barriers of research papers.
 The second aim is to improve the efficiency of research.

-Authors:
+Authors:<br>
-Songxiang Tang - Master of Information Systems, University of Melbourne songxiangt@student.unimelb.edu.au
+Songxiang Tang - Master of Information Systems, University of Melbourne<br>
+songxiangt@student.unimelb.edu.au <br>
-Xin Shen - Master of Information Technology, University of Melbourne xsshen2@student.unimelb.edu.au
+Xin Shen - Master of Information Technology, University of Melbourne<br>
+xsshen2@student.unimelb.edu.au <br>
-Chun-Hao Chen - Master of Information Systems, University of Melbourne chunhaoc1@student.unimelb.edu.au
+Chun-Hao Chen - Master of Information Systems, University of Melbourne<br>
+chunhaoc1@student.unimelb.edu.au <br>

 ## Features